jagregory/abrash-zen-of-asm/src/chapter-07.md

 mov   di,offset WordVar
 ```

-the offset of `WordVar` relative to `_DATA` rather than `DGROUP` is loaded; given the way segment groups are organized (with all segments in the group addressed in a single combined segment), an offset relative to `_DATA` may not work at all.
+the offset of `WordVar`{.nasm} relative to `_DATA`{.nasm} rather than `DGROUP`{.nasm} is loaded; given the way segment groups are organized (with all segments in the group addressed in a single combined segment), an offset relative to `_DATA`{.nasm} may not work at all.

-I realize that the above discussion won't make much sense if you haven't encountered the `group` directive (lucky you!).
+I realize that the above discussion won't make much sense if you haven't encountered the `group`{.nasm} directive (lucky you!).
 I've never found segment groups to be necessary in pure assembler code, but they are often needed when sharing segments between high-level language code and assembler.
-If you do find yourself using segment groups, all you need to remember is this: *when loading the offset of a variable that resides within a segment group with the ``offset`` operator, always specify the group name along with the variable name*.
+If you do find yourself using segment groups, all you need to remember is this: *when loading the offset of a variable that resides within a segment group with the `offset`{.nasm} operator, always specify the group name along with the variable name*.

 ## *mod-reg-rm* Addressing